mit212/lab9_2025/README.md

 ### 2.2 Nonlinear SVM

 Now, open `svm/p1def.py`.
 At the top you will notice three boolean variables, `p1d`, `p1e`, `p1f`.
 For now, please set `p1e` and `p1f` to `False` and run the code.
 This first section is for data visualization.
 You should see a figure pop up with a bunch of red data and a bunch of blue data in distinct groups.
-Now here it can be fairly obvious that a simple line will not separate the data.
-This is where using different kernels comes in to play!
+It is fairly obvious that a simple line will not separate the data.
+This is where using different kernels comes into play!

 The full definition of the SVC method with its default values is as follows and can be found [here](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html).
 ```